saeyslab/nichenetr/vignettes/ligand_activity_geneset.md

 ## [1] "RPS11"   "ELMO2"   "PNMA1"   "MMP2"    "TMEM216" "ERCC5"
 ```

-### Perform NicheNet’s ligand activity analysis on the gene set of interest

-In a first step, we will define a set of potentially active ligands.
-As
+## Step 3: Define a set of potential ligands

-potentially active ligands, we will use ligands that are 1) expressed by
+As potentially active ligands, we will use ligands that are 1) expressed
-fibroblasts and 2) can bind a (putative) receptor expressed by malignant
+by fibroblasts and 2) can bind a (putative) receptor expressed by
-cells.
-Putative ligand-receptor links were gathered from NicheNet’s
+malignant cells.
+Putative ligand-receptor links were gathered from
-ligand-receptor data
+NicheNet’s ligand-receptor data
 sources.

 ``` r